kongkl/ECE387_Trellis/README.md

 # ECE387_Trellis

 The end goal is to build a simon says type game using an Adafruit Trellis.
-The game will include the trellis with blue Leds, as well as a small speaker/buzzer that produces can produce sound when certain requirements are met.
+The game will include the trellis with blue Leds, as well as a small speaker/buzzer that produces sound when certain requirements are met.

 Basic_test_3: